My home state offers a full range of seasons, lakes, and culture. Enough for everyone.

 The North Shore of Lake Superior begins at the port in Duluth and continues north to the Canadian border.
 It includes the cities of Duluth and Grand Marais and makes for a perfect road trip for anyone looking for great scenery, art, culture, food, and outdoor activity galore.

-Northern Minnesota lake country
+Northern Minnesota lake country and the Range

 Plains and Prairies of Central Minnesota